Hanoi, Vietnam’s colourful and chaotic capital, is easy to explore in just two days.

 Hanoi is famous for its street food, and Chicken Street – or BBQ Chicken Street as it’s more widely known – will not disappoint.
+It’s actually a lot like Satay Street in Singapore.
 Located at Ly Van Phuc, you’ll find local street vendors stoking the bbq from about 5.30pm.
 Sticky chicken feet, charred and smokey chicken wings and satay chicken skewers are popular here, particularly with the backpacker crowd.
 You’ll also find some vendors serving up bbq pork and banh mi.

 Address: Lý Văn Phức, Cát Linh, Đống Đa.

 Often the first place to visit and the last place to leave for many tourists, Beer Street, or Ta Hien Street as it’s officially known, is a tiny laneway in the Old Quarter with nothing but bars, pubs and delicious food.
-(It is also referred to as Pho Tay – Foreigner Street – because it attracts so many westerners).
-The snack of choice here is basil roasted peanuts, enjoyed alongside one of the many popular beers like 333, Saigon Special or Hanoi Premium.
+(It is also referred to as Pho Tay – Foreigner Street – because it attracts so many western visitors).
+The snack of choice here is basil roasted peanuts, consumed by the handful with one of the many popular beers like 333, Saigon Special or Hanoi Premium.
 Beer Street is often heaving on a Friday, Saturday or Sunday night, and although it’s a little touristy, it’s a great place to sit back with a beer or two and do some people-watching.

 Address: Tạ Hiện, Hàng Buồm, Hoàn Kiếm.

 This blog was updated on October 10, 2019 following a crackdown on cafes on Train Street.